What are Biofield Therapies?

-History: In August 2015 this 64 year old woman was referred to One 2 One Physical Therapy for insidious onset of right leg radiculopathy of about 5 weeks duration.
+History: In August 2015 this 64-year-old woman was referred to One 2 One Physical Therapy for the insidious onset of right leg radiculopathy of about 5 weeks duration.
 However, in April 2015 she had fallen and dislocated her right jaw.
 Since then she had been experiencing balance problems and visual disturbances such as trouble parking her car in a straight line.

 For this episode of care it was determined to integrate biofield therapies.
 The pattern that this individual was posturing in indicated that she was still in a trauma pattern related to falling onto the right side of her face ~ 2.5 years ago.
 Her physical behavior demonstrated an aversion to the right side of her body.

 In order to assist her with processing this the biofield therapy, Biofield Tuning was chosen.
 Biofield Tuning was created by Eileen Day McKusick over 20 years ago.
 Eileen discovered that the human body could hold traumatic or stressful memories in their biofield.
 These patterns could be detected as incoherent sound patterns via activated tuning forks within the field.
 Furthermore, these areas of dissonance within the biofield could be entrained into a coherent pattern via the tuning forks.

 This 5-minute video by Eileen describes the basic principles of Biofield Tuning: